Crossing the Congo

 Author(s)

-Mike Martin is Senior Visiting Research Fellow in the Department of War Studies at King’s College London, where he speaks and writes on conflict.
+Dr Mike Martin is the Liberal Democrat MP for Tunbridge Wells and a Senior Visiting Research Fellow in the Department of War Studies at King’s College London.
 His previous books, also published by Hurst, are An Intimate War; Crossing the Congo; and Why We Fight.
-He tweets about conflict and geopolitics as @ThreshedThought.
+He can be found at @ThreshedThought.

 Chloe Baker is an anaesthetist working in critical care and emergency medicine.
 She has previously published research conducted in Tanzania, Sierra Leone and Togo, and recently received the Ebola Medal for Service in West Africa.